arduino-asteroid/Asteroid/README.md

 void mousePressed()
 ```

-This callback was not the one that triggered lasers but we had it to it's functionnality in order to enable us to have only one function handling every click of our Push Button.
+This callback was not the one that triggered lasers but we added it to it's functionnality in order to enable us to have only one function handling every click of our Push Button.

 ```
 // In the OSC messages callback